deezombiedude612/wp-labs/src/lab08.md

 ![Lab 08-002](./images/lab08_002.png)

+!!! tip

+    In place of where you immediately insert Listing 1, replace it with the given code snippet.
+    This code snippet has a line where you insert Listing 1 in as well.

 ## Task 3: Adding Dynamic Content

 Modify `process-order.php` to display the date and time when the form was submitted.